A Test for Independence Via Bayesian Nonparametric Estimation of Mutual Information: Concluding Remarks

 \section{Concluding Remarks}

-A BNP estimator of mutual information has been proposed through estimating joint and marginal entropies.
-The estimator has been constructed based on using the Dirichlet process and the $k$-nearest neighbor distance.
-Several interesting theoretical results such as the asymptotic behavior of the entropy estimation has been presented.
-As a result, a new Bayesian test of independence has been developed based on the proposed estimator.
+The BNP prior and posterior of mutual information have been proposed.
+They have been constructed based on using the Dirichlet process and the $k$-nearest neighbor distance.
+Several interesting theoretical results have been presented.
+As a result, a new Bayesian test of independence has been developed.
 The performance of the procedure has been examined by several interesting examples.
-The obtained results reflect the excellent performance of the methodology in both estimation and testing.
-For instance, it has a lower MSE than its frequentist counterpart.
+The obtained results reflect the excellent performance of the methodology in testing.

 \begin{appendices}